AaltoSciComp/python-for-scicomp/content/numpy-advanced.rst

 .. challenge:: Exercises: Numpy-Advanced-2

-   Write a function called ``ravel()`` that takes as input:
+   Write a function called ``ravel()`` that takes the row and column of an element in a 2D matrix and produces the appropriate index in an 1D array, where all the rows are concatenated.
+See the image above to remind yourself how each row of the 2D matrix ends up in the 1D array.

+   The function takes these inputs:

      - ``row`` The row of the requested element in the matrix as integer index.
      - ``col`` The column of the requested element in the matrix as integer index.
      - ``n_rows`` The total number of rows of the matrix.
      - ``n_cols`` The total number of columns of the matrix.

-   And produces as output the appropriate index in the 1D array.
-Use the image above as a guide.
    Here are some examples of input and desired output:

      - ``ravel(2, 3, n_rows=4, n_cols=4)`` → ``11``
      - ``ravel(2, 3, n_rows=4, n_cols=8)`` → ``19``